TomasBoda/agent-lang/thesis.md

 #### 5.2.2 Source Code Formatter
 Although AgentLang's syntax is not dependent on indents or other whitespace characters, it is a good practice to follow specific syntactical rules or recommendations for the given language.
 Therefore, the interpreter features a source code formatter, which formats the source code in the language-specific way on the simulation startup.

 The code formatter works in a straightforward way.
 First, it parses the source code and produces an AST representing the semantics of the program.
-Then, it passes this AST into a function which recursively traverses the structure and produces plain source code equivalent to the input source code, formatted to the specific way defined by this function.
+Then, it passes this AST into a function which recursively traverses the structure and produces plain source code equivalent to the input source code, formatted to the specific way defined by a set of rules.

 However, producing a semantically equivalent source code is not as straightforward as it may appear.
 More specifically, a great problem arises with complex parenthesised expressions, where the code formatter must correctly assess the expression tree and parenthesised it in way that the resulting evaluation of the formatted expression is semantically equivalent to the user-defined expression in the input source code.